-Each form will take about 5 to 10 minutes to complete for a total of 10 to 20 minutes to complete the forms each time.
-The forms will ask about things like swallowing, hearing, pain, and daily activity level.
+Each questionnaire will take about 5-10 minutes to complete each time you fill it out.
+The questionnaires will ask about things like your symptoms such as tiredness or weakness, your ability to complete physical tasks, and your emotional and social well-being.
 You don't have to answer any question that makes you feel uncomfortable.